emilc-jpg/Game-of-Life/README.md

 # Conway's Game of Life

 ## How to Run:
   1a.
-Download and navigate to .cpp file folder, and type "g++ conway.cpp -o application.exe" into terminal
+Download file and navigate to .cpp file folder, and type "g++ conway2.cpp -o application.exe" into terminal

   1b.
 Open "application.exe" that has been generated

 or:

-  2a) Compile and run conway.cpp in IDE of choice
+  2a) Compile and run conway2.cpp into IDE of choice

 ## Thought Process:
 Initially I intended to work with a simple matrix representation represented by a 2D vector, and then dynamically push/pulling rows and columns based on which direction the life form propogation was "moving" towards as they approached the boundies of the 6x6 universe.
 In this, the 4 vectors for each outer boundary of the matrix would be saved to reduce retreival time.